surhudm/covid19_elders/README.md

 ```
 python3
 ```
 The code requires the `tkinter` package which should be installed with most python platforms automatically.
-We also require the latest python imaging library (pillow), install using
+We also require the latest python imaging library (pillow >=6.2.2), install using

 ```
 pip install pillow